Apr 21, 2021

 You still have a couple options if you get a claim or notice for breaking copyright law.
 You could pay to officially license the song (which could cost a few hundred dollars), allow the creator to monetize your video, or simply replace that song with something else.

 But there’s always that risk of legal difficulties.
-The potential punishment of a $100,000 fine and 10 years in prison — in the most extreme cases — just isn’t worth the risk.
+The potential punishment of a $100,000 fine and 10 years in prison — in the most extreme cases — just isn’t worth the risk when you add music to a video.

 Yup, it really is that simple.
-And most file types will integrate seamlessly, so the only thing you have to worry about is placing and trimming the song to fit the scene or clip.
+And most file types will integrate seamlessly, so the only thing you have to worry about is placing and trimming the song to fit the scene or clip, and whether you want it as background music or something that takes center stage.

 Here’s what that looks like if you break it all down into specific steps: